datastaxdevs/workshop-intro-to-cassandra/README.md

 ![Launch Database](images/astra-create-3.png?raw=true)

-### Step 1c.View your Database and connect
+**✅ Step 1c.
+View your Database and connect**

 View your database.
-It may take 2-3 minutes for your database to spin up.
-You will receive an email at that point.
-But, go ahead and continue with the rest of the exercise now.
+It should only take ```2-3 minutes``` for your database to spin up, however, it could take up to around 10 minutes in some cases.
+You will receive an email once the database is ready.

 ![View Database](images/astra-create-4.png?raw=true)